Region 1: EPA New England

-Other differences between the grades include the locations where water quality samples are taken.
 In the lower Charles, monitoring samples are collected in the middle of the river's main stem from the Watertown dam to the New Charles River dam in Boston, whereas in the Mystic River Watershed, samples are taken throughout the entire watershed and often in the tributaries before they discharge into the main stem of the river.
 These different methods represent long-established sampling locations and monitoring efforts used by the two watershed associations.
 The watershed-wide approach in the Mystic is different than the approach EPA began using in the lower Charles in 1995 and allows EPA and other stakeholders to better identify "hot spots" as well as better understand water quality problems in the tributaries.
-For these reasons, as well as the use of numerical averaging in the Mystic River Watershed, it is important to note that the grades cannot and should not be compared against one another.
+In addition, since Charles grading effort began in a different year than the Mystic grading effort, wet and dry weather are weighted differently - wet weather receives greater emphasis in the Charles since, during the first year for which a Charles River grade was issued, more sample events occurred in wet weather.
+Lastly, the Mystic River Watershed now receives multiple grades by segment across the watershed.
+For these reasons, as well as the use of a slightly different grading scale in the Mystic River Watershed, it is important to note that the grades should not be compared against one another.
 However, these grades do provide a basis to track annual progress and water quality within each watershed.

 What sections of the Mystic Watershed are better than others?